Topics Held the "FY2020 Meeting of Compliance Managers and Managers in Charge of Compliance Management

 Closing Remarks

-Tokuo Tanaka, Executive Director of the Pharmaceutical Manufacturers Association of Japan (PMAJ), thanked the speakers, Toshiaki Nagasato and Tamaki Kakizaki, and expressed his appreciation for the participation and daily activities of the compliance managers and compliance practitioners in the meeting.
+JPMA Executive Director Tokuo Tanaka thanked the speakers, Toshiaki Nagasato and Tamaki Kakizaki, and expressed his gratitude to the compliance managers and compliance practitioners for their participation in the meeting and their daily activities.

 In his remarks, Mr. Tanaka referred to the recent incidents of GMP violations and inappropriate scholarship donations, and described them as extremely worrisome events that have seriously undermined public trust in the pharmaceutical industry as a whole.
-The scholarship donation case is a regrettable incident that occurred as a result of a convenient decision, while the "Basic Idea on How Pharmaceutical Companies Should Support Clinical Research (April 22, 2014, Pharmaceutical Manufacturers Association of Japan)" clearly states how scholarship donation should be provided.
-We stressed that this is a situation in which efforts must be made to restore confidence in the industry.
+The JPMA's "Basic Idea on the Support of Clinical Research by Pharmaceutical Companies (JPMA, April 22, 2014)" clearly states how scholarship endowments should be provided, but the incident involving the scholarship endowment was caused by a convenient decision.
+The company stressed that this is a situation in which efforts must be made to restore trust in the industry.

-He concluded by stating that all those engaged in the pharmaceutical industry must fully understand that "research and development of new drugs" and "compliance" are two wheels of a cart, and that only when they run properly can we move forward into the future, and that unless we practice them daily, we will not be able to gain the trust of society.
+He concluded his speech by saying that all those engaged in the pharmaceutical industry must fully understand that "research and development of new drugs" and "compliance" are two wheels of a cart, and that only when both are running properly can we move forward into the future, and that unless we practice them daily, we will not gain the trust of society.

-(Code Compliance Promotion Committee, Practice Committee Member Mr .
-Norimasa Yamamoto )
+(Code Compliance Committee, Practice Committee Member, Mr .
+Yamamoto, Kanjiaki )